 Here are some things you can do when you’re missing home:

 Being outdoors in the fresh air really helps change your perspective, especially when the sun is shining.
+Being in nature or at the beach gives you a newfound energy and it helps you to think and see things more clearly.

 No matter what your mood, doing some exercise wakes your brain up and makes you feel a whole lot better.
 Go for a walk or run, hit the gym, pull up YouTube and do some yoga – whatever your preferred exercise, it will really help.
+If you want to combine it with the opportunity to make some new friends, why not try a bootcamp meet up?

 Go and explore